Skip to contents

 • # feedback- (only provided if student does not reach all points)

-Some advice on directed pair exercises
+Some advice on directed pair tasks

 One might think that directed pairs are superfluous because match tables serve the same purpose.
 The difference is that in match tables either the row or column can be used more than once.
 For directed pairs, matching a pair makes both elements unavailable for further matching.
 This is unique, so there are use cases for directed pairs.
 But it is important to note that match tables can also represent a direct pair, meaning both directed pairs and match tables can serve as interfaces to the same concept.
-However, match tables are generally more flexible and are often the preferred choice (refer to Tables for more details).
+However, match tables are generally more flexible and are often the preferred choice (refer to the article Table tasks for more details).